pattonsgirl/CEG2350/Labs/Lab07/README.md

 ## Rubric

-- Part 1 - 18 pts (1 point per information bullet)
+- Part 1 - 22 pts (1 point per information bullet)
 - Part 2 - 10 pts (1 point per information bullet / screenshot)
-    - if screenshot is not visible in markdown in answer template, no credit will be given.
+    - if screenshot is not visible in markdown in `README.md`, no credit will be given.
-- Part 3 - 3 pts (1 point per task, must include "how-to" steps)
+- Part 3 - 5 pts (1 point per task, must include "how-to" steps)